-“Sickbay,” Foxwell voiced into the elevator comm panel, the turbo lift beginning its descent toward the medical department.
-The captain turned and gazed at his first officer.
+“Sickbay,” Foxwell voiced into the elevator com-panel, the turbo lift beginning its descent toward the medical department.
+The Captain turned and gazed at his First Officer.
 “What’s our engineering status, Beta?”

 “Chief Engineer O’Donnell reports the loss of several additional circuit boards in the light speed drive assembly control panels; boards are being replaced as they fail; there are sufficient spares to get us to the exoplanet.
 Bridge and engineering monitors continue to reflect the instability of the defective boards, with no current danger to the fusion drive or life support.
-We should be in orbit around Luyten b in approximately 8 hours.”
+We should be in orbit around Luyten b in a little over two hours.”

 “What have you been able to find out?”
 Foxwell asked.